nknorg/nkn-db-tool/README.md

 # nkn-db-tool

-Export NKN's DB to files.
+Export NKN's DB to files or rollback it.

 ## INSTALL